 - Information about the availability of medical care in the host city/country

-- An emergency phone contact list linking students with those to report to in the event of an emergency (All Semester in Spain students are required to have cell phones, their own or phones issued by the school).
+- An emergency phone contact list linking students with those to report to in the event of an emergency (All Semester in Spain students are required to have cell phones – usually their own phone with a Spanish sim card).

 - A list of emergency contacts on the home campus and a list of contacts at the program